777arc/textbook/content/pulse_shaping.rst

 One trick we use in wireless communications is called matched filtering.
 To understand matched filtering you must first understand these two points:

-1. The pulses we discussed above only have to be aligned perfeclty at the receiver, right before the sampling occurs.
+1. The pulses we discussed above only have to be aligned perfectly at the receiver, right before the sampling occurs.
 Until that point it doesn't really matter if there is ISI.

 2. We want a low-pass filter in our transmitter to reduce the amount of spectrum our signal uses.
 But the receiver also needs a low-pass filter, to get rid of as much noise/interference next to the signal as possible.
 So we have a low-pass filter at the Tx, another at the Rx, and sampling occurs after both filters (and the wireless channel's effects).